Madia Seeds & Other Revelations of Disturbance

 This is a native annual – growing from seed to bloom to seed again in the cycle of one year.
 Seeds as secrets emerge from the shadow of ground like a palimpsest of the land.
 When we disturb, when we cultivate, the past grows into the present.

 Garden annuals have long been popular and are known to be easy to grow.
 Think of marigolds, nasturtiums, sunflowers and nearly all of the common garden vegetables – lettuce, tomatoes, squash and corn – these are all annuals.
 But what of native annuals?
 Why aren’t we growing these locally adapted beauties?
 Why don’t we even know who they are?

 If you have a sunny patch of garden, it need not be fertile or even well-irrigated, start by growing common madia.
 Let its bright good looks charm you.
 Let it feed the bees with pollen, the birds with seeds, and your soul with wonder.

 Once you experience how satisfying madia is to grow, you can try more native annuals.
-Chose seeds from local suppliers like Willamette Wildlings.
+Choose seeds from local suppliers like Willamette Wildlings.
 A small investment of money for seeds and time to sprout them yields bouquets of joy.